Ee ja nai ka: History

 The movement spread across Japan, eventually descending to mob violence before coming to an end.
 The end of ee ja nai ka was concurrent with the beginning of the Meiji Restoration and the Western-style modernization of Japan.

+A British translator, Ernest Mason Satow, recalled that he had seen:Crowds of people in holiday garb, dancing and singing "ii janai ka, ii janai ka" ...... houses decorated with rice cakes in all colours, oranges, little bags, straw and flowers.
+The dresses worn were chiefly red crape, a few blue and purple.
+Many of the dancers carried red lanterns on their heads.